Mitsukizzy/PortfolioSiteV2/README.md

-# Izzy Benavente Personal Website
+## Izzy Benavente Personal Website
-Will soon be live at izzybenavente.me
+This repo is out of date.
+Experimental designs will remain here.
+Switched to a different repo called Mitsukizzy.github.io for website testing.